CliffracerMerchant/SoundAura/readme.md

 - A library of user-added tracks based on the device's local files.
 - Individual track volume control
 - A media notification to control playback when the app is in the background.
+  These controls will appear with other media session controls if 'play in background' is turned off, or as a regular notification when 'play in background' is turned on.
 - A quick settings tile to control playback.
 If the quick settings tile is in use, the notification can be manually hidden if desired to save notification space.
 - Auto-pause during calls.
 If SoundAura is respecting audio focus rules, then auto-pausing during phone calls will happen automatically due to the app losing audio focus.
-If audio focus is ignored, SoundAura requires the read phone state permission to be able to detect when a phone call is ongoing.
-Auto-pause during calls when ignoring audio focus is toggled on in the app settings.
+If audio focus is ignored due to 'play in background' being turned on, SoundAura requires the read phone state permission to be able to detect when a phone call is ongoing.
+Auto- pause during calls is toggled on in the app settings if the 'play in background' setting is turned on.
 - Auto-pause on audio-device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of zero (e.g. the user unplugs or disconnects their headphones and the